-written or oral argument or additional evidence may be submitted by the parties. (sample

-- Board staff will order transcripts from the hearing. - President will issue an Order Fixing Time for Submission of Written/Oral Argument (Attachment 2). - Only the Board President has the authority to extend the deadline for submission of Written/Oral Argument. - Board staff will order transcripts from the hearing - Upon close of the Fixed Time for Submission of Written/Oral Argument and receipt of hearing transcripts, the Petition is sent to the Board for review. - Written/Oral Argument (Board may choose to accept either or both) - Argument/New Evidence (Board may choose to accept either or both) - The matter will be discussed in closed session at the next regularly scheduled Board meeting during which the Board can decide to: - uphold the original decision - Order prepared by DCA Legal Counsel - reduce the penalty - Order prepared by DCA Legal Counsel - remand the matter back to the ALJ for taking and evaluation of further evidence - Other options according to Government Code Section 11517
+- If the Board votes to GRANT the Petition for Reconsideration, the Decision and Order will NOT become effective. - when granting the Petition, the Board determines whether to receive oral or written argument or additional evidence.
+The Board may reconsider the case or remand it to an ALJ. - The Order Granting Reconsideration will be sent to Respondentthe parties, and the order will-stay the effective date of the Decision indefinitely, and advise the parties whether written or oral argument or additional evidence may be submitted by the parties. (sample attached). - Board staff will order transcripts from the hearing. - Upon receipt of the transcripts, tThe Board President will issue an Order Fixing Time for Submission of Written/Oral Argument (Attachment 2) - Only the Board President has the authority to extend the deadline for submission of Written/Oral Argument. - Board staff will order transcripts from the hearing - Upon close of the Fixed Time for Submission of Written/Oral Argument and receipt of hearing transcripts, the Petition is sent to the Board for review. - Written/Oral Argument (Board may choose to accept either or both) - Argument/New Evidence (Board may choose to accept either or both) - The matter will be discussed in closed session at the next regularly scheduled Board meeting during which the Board can decide to: - uphold the original decision - Order prepared by DCA Legal Counsel - reduce the penalty - Order prepared by DCA Legal Counsel